Railways in Jiangsu: History

 The first railway in Jiangsu Province was the South Yangtze River section of the Jinghu Railway.
 A line from Shanghai to Xiaguan and Nanjing, known as the Huning Railway (and during the Republic of China era as the Kingwu Railway), was completed between April 1905 and July 1908 following an investment of British capital.
-In 1933, a train ferry service was opened on the Yangtze between Xiaguan and Pukou (both in Nanjing), and a direct express was initiated from Shanghai to Peiping.
+In 1933, a train ferry service was opened on the Yangtze between Xiaguan and Pukou (both in Nanjing), and a direct express was initiated from Shanghai to Beiping.

 Further track upgrades were completed over the following 50 years.
 On 18 April 2007 (after the sixth "speed-up movement" in China), part of Huning Railway was altered so it could support China Railway High-speed (CRH) trains travelling at speeds of 250 km/h.
 An even faster CRH service, operating at up to 350 km/h, commenced on 12 May 2010.

 By the end of 2008 eight railway lines (excluding the Corporation line) served the province, totalling 1678 km of track, with an additional two country lines of 37.5 km.